camilamoyac/wardrobe-manager-TypeScript/README.md

 # Future Work

--Add persistence so the wardrobe is saved (e.g., JSON file or localStorage in a web version) -Improve the outfit generator by considering color matching -Add more item types (jackets, accessories, etc.) and filtering options
+- Add persistence so the wardrobe is saved (e.g., JSON file or localStorage in a web version)
+- Improve the outfit generator by considering color matching
+- Add more item types (jackets, accessories, etc.) and filtering options